nkulway/task-master/README.md

     ```

 2. Visit `http://localhost:3000` in your browser or use it as an API endpoint for the frontend.
+  a.
+The frontend project can be found [here](https://github.com/nkulway/task-master-web-app)

 The backend will now be running, and it will handle requests related to task management.